klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 The [caver.contract] package makes it easy to interact with smart contracts on Klaytn.
 It automatically converts all methods of a smart contract into javascript calls when its low-level ABI \(Application Binary Interface\) is given.
 This allows you to interact with smart contracts as if they were JavaScript objects.

-First, we make simple solidity example like below.
-Create a 'test.sol' file and write down below example.
+First, we make a simple solidity example like the below.
+Create a 'test.sol' file and write down the below example.

 ```
 pragma solidity ^0.5.6;